jacomyma/mapping-controversies/_pages/tuto-2-4.md

 1. Make a network map in Gephi (no need to annotate)
 1. Write a visual protocol in Google Slides

+**Recommendation:** as we have seen in previous tutorials, you will need to **filter your network** in Gephi.
+Your filtering settings, as well as any unusual operation, must be **featured in your visual protocol**.

 # Documents produced

 Keep somewhere, for sharing, the following documents: